davidwcleary/AMGD/README.md

 The following short guide is designed to demystify the UNIX command line, introducing course participants to the very basics of the environment, as well as simple commands to navigate, find, view and edit files using simple Bash commands.

-Firstly, please complete the Terminal Basics tutorial at https://sandbox.bio/ This will be an excellent starting point.
-Once you've completed that go to 'Command Line' Playground at the same address.
-Here you can use the commands which I will introduce you to and have a bit of a play.

 ## UNIX